Matt Zbrog

 After earning their bachelor’s degree, aspiring forensic counselors need to earn a master’s degree in forensic psychology or mental health counseling.
 This isn’t an optional step for those seeking credentials in the field; state licensure (see step four below) requires forensic counselors to have a master’s degree.

-Admissions requirements vary from school to school, but generally include some combination of the following: a competitive undergraduate GPA (3.0 or greater); GRE scores; undergraduate coursework in psychology; letters of recommendation; and a personal statement.
+Admissions requirements vary from school to school but generally include some combination of the following: a competitive undergraduate GPA (3.0 or greater); GRE scores (waivers available); undergraduate coursework in psychology; letters of recommendation; and a personal statement.

-Marymount University offers two on-campus dual-degree programs that award either a master of arts in forensic and legal psychology (MAFLP) and a master of arts in clinical mental health counseling (MACMHC) or a master of arts in counseling with clinical mental health and forensic and legal psychology.
+Marymount University also offers an on-campus dual-degree program that awards a master of arts in forensic and legal psychology (MAFLP) and a master of arts in clinical mental health counseling.

 Graduates of the programs meet all requirements to sit for state licensure exams.
 Courses cover topics such as legal and investigative psychology; forensic assessment; substance abuse assessment and intervention; multicultural counseling; and crisis intervention.
 The program consists of 75 credits.